THE BOTTLENOSE DOLPHIN RESEARCH INSTITUTE'S TEAM

-Much of our success is due to the experience and knowledge of our staff who run the programs year round.
-Occasionally, visiting graduate students, volunteers and researchers will also be present.
-The researchers are biologists experienced with the study area, the animals, the research protocols, safety and other logistics.
+At least two project staff members are running the BDRI research projects year round.
+The team is further formed by graduate and under graduate students, volunteers and other researchers.
+BDRI's researchers are biologists experienced with the study area, the animals, the research protocols, safety and other logistics.

 BDRI's Director and Chief Biologist:

 His main interests are behavioural ecology, dolphins communication and effects of human activities on bottlenose dolphins, particularly fisheries, tourism and aquaculture.
 Bruno has studied marine mammals since 1995, in both the Atlantic Ocean and Mediterranean Sea (you can view his resume here).
 From the University of Santiago de Compostela and University of Vigo in Spain, he has worked in different research teams inside and outside of Europe, teaching marine mammals biology, animal behaviour and mentored graduate students.
 He has trained a number of research assistants and has supervised more than 50 students working on their thesis about cetaceans in the Mediterranean Sea and Atlantic Ocean.

-Bruno is moreover a reviewer of the most important journals of marine biology (Marine biology, ICES journal of marine science, Marine mammals science, Journal of marine biology association of the UK, Current zoology, Marine Ecology, Scientia marina, Latinoamerican Journal of Aquatic Mammals, etc.).
+Bruno is moreover a reviewer of the most important journals of marine biology and zoology.
 Since 2013 Bruno is research consultant for the Environmental Agency of Abu Dhabi supervising and participating in the Dolphins Conservation Project in the Arabian Gulf.
 He can speak English, Spanish, Italian, Portuguese and Galician.
 He is responsible for the overall goals of the project and for training and supervising field research course students, volunteers and internships.